arielherself/espresso/README.md

 ## 2023 in preview: America’s economy is set for a downturn, not a crisis

+<em>This week we are looking ahead to next year’s big stories.
+Today, what will be shaping the Americas?</em>

 Start with the bad news: America is heading for a recession.
 Over the past half-century, whenever inflation has reached an annual rate of more than 5%, a downturn has been needed to suppress it.

 But [unemployment](https://te.arielherself.xyz/finance-and-economics/2022/11/24/why-american-unemployment-needs-to-rise) is exceptionally low, which means that the coming recession could be relatively mild.
 And the picture for the economy will change markedly over the year.
 [Disinflation](https://te.arielherself.xyz/finance-and-economics/2022/12/13/americas-inflation-fever-may-be-breaking-at-last) will eventually take hold.
 By the end of 2023 talk will turn to when the Federal Reserve might start cutting interest rates.